mrunankpawar/OpenSource-for-Everyone/Github_Actions_Basics/readme.md

 A job is a set of steps that execute on the same runner.
 By default, a workflow with multiple jobs will run those jobs in parallel.
 You can also configure a workflow to run jobs sequentially.
 For example, a workflow can have two sequential jobs that build and test code, where the test job is dependent on the status of the build job.
 If the build job fails, the test job will not run.

 ### Steps
 A step is an individual task that can run commands in a job.
 A step can be either an action or a shell command.
-Each step in a job executes on the same runner, allowing the actions in that job to share data with each other.
+Each step in a job executes on the same runner, allowing the actions in that job to share data.

 ### Actions
 Actions are standalone commands that are combined into steps to create a job.
 Actions are the smallest portable building block of a workflow.
-You can create your own actions, or use actions created by the GitHub community.
+You can create your actions, or use actions created by the GitHub community.
 To use an action in a workflow, you must include it as a step.

 ### Runners
 A runner is a server that has the GitHub Actions runner application installed.
 You can use a runner hosted by GitHub, or you can host your own.
 A runner listens for available jobs, runs one job at a time, and reports the progress, logs, and results back to GitHub.
 GitHub-hosted runners are based on Ubuntu Linux, Microsoft Windows, and macOS, and each job in a workflow runs in a fresh virtual environment.
 For information on GitHub-hosted runners, see "About GitHub-hosted runners."
-If you need a different operating system or require a specific hardware configuration, you can host your own runners.
-For information on self-hosted runners, see "Hosting your own runners."
+If you need a different operating system or require a specific hardware configuration, you can host your runners.
+For information on self-hosted runners, see "Hosting your runners."

 ## Create an example workflow
 GitHub Actions uses YAML syntax to define the events, jobs, and steps.
 These YAML files are stored in your code repository, in a directory called ```.github/workflows```.